auscay/pill-pal-api/README.md

+User Role and Management can be found on Hydra api documentation

-Medication Schedule Documentation
+**Medication Schedule Documentation**

-Create a medication schedule
+**Create a medication schedule**

 You can make an HTTP POST call to create a new schedule to the following endpoint. https://pillpal-api.pouletmedia.ng/api/schedule